 Active in New York, N.Y.; Chicago, Ill.

-Biographical/Historical Note: Painter, printmaker; Chicago, Illinois. b.
-1926.
-Lanyon is active in several women's art organizations and member of the Board of the Ox-Bow Summer School of Painting.
+Biographical/Historical Note: Ellen Lanyon (1926-2013) was a painter and printmaker in Chicago, Illinois.
+Lanyon was active in several women's art organizations and was a member of the Board of the Ox-Bow Summer School of Painting.

 How to Use this Collection

-- Microfilm reels 1234 & 2237-2240 available for use at Archives of American Art offices and through interlibrary loan.
+- Approximately 3.0 linear feet on micrfofilm reels 1234, 2237-2240 available for use at Archives of American Art offices and through interlibrary loan.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.